manik-babu/pg-nl-assignment-2/README.md

 npm install
 ```
 ### 5. Create a .env file
-Inside the project root create a `.env` file
+Inside the project root create a `.env` file.
+And set the following environment variables
 ```
 PORT=8080
 CONNECTING_STR=[PostgreSQL connecting string]
 JWT_SECRET=[Put here a jwt secret]
 ```
 ### 6. Run the server
-Use tsx npm package to autorun the server on save
+Run the server by the following command
 ```bash
 npm run dev
 ```